Taking things a lot too seriously?

 I lost a little respect for an old friend.
 A lot of what I do every day is find news stories and get people to read them.
 To click on the page because they want to know more.
 Most of that is on my own station’s site, www.WCYB.com.
 But there aren’t always so many good stories.

 Sometimes, there’s just not a lot going on in the Tri-Cities, and often IB doesn’t put a good variety on the site.
 So I’m supposed to go outside sites, usually NBC and CNN, but also a variety of other legitimate sites.
 On Wednesday, I found a story.
 It was actually on our own site, put there by IB but written by CNN.
-Here is the link, which another station still has up, if you want to read it.
+Here is the link if you want to read it.
 The gist of the story is: the BBC is not renewing a presenter’s contract because he beat up a producer.
 Sounds simple, doesn’t it?

 Of course, I thought it would be interesting because of my business.
 I know the general public would find it interesting because it gives a so-called behind-the-scenes look at how television shows are put together.
 I did not look into the story too deeply.
 I remember 20 years ago, my friend Seth repeatedly lecturing me not to think too much while writing teases.
 Repeatedly.
 So in recent years, that started sinking in.